vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 - Finally, the read/write calls flow to Unified Repository module

 The Unified Repository provides all-in-one functionalities of a Backup Repository and exposes the Unified Repository Interface.
 Inside, Kopia Library is an adapter for Kopia Repository to translate the Unified Repository Interface calls to Kopia Repository interface calls.
+Both Kopia Shim and Kopia Library rely on Kopia Repository interface, so we need to have some Kopia version control.
+We may need to change Kopia Shim and Kopia Library when upgrading Kopia to a new version and the Kopia Repository interface has some changes in the new version.
 ![A BR Workflow](br-workflow.png)
 The modules in blue color in below diagram represent the newly added modules/logics or reorganized logics.
 The modules in yellow color in below diagram represent the called Kopia modules without changes.